Arroyo Preserve open space receives upgrades

 “Part of what we’re doing is restoring the area for native animals and birds, so it was really encouraging to see,” Kreutz said.

-Kruetz said she plans to apply for another grant this year to expand on her work on the Arroyo.
-The property has been used for past events like Celebrate Arroyo and Kruetz’s hope is to make the open space a part of this fall’s Rancho Days.
+Kruetz said she plans to apply for another grant this year to expand on her work at the Arroyo.
+The property has been used for past events such as Celebrate Arroyo and Kruetz’s hope is to make the open space a part of this fall’s Rancho Days.

 “We want to show off what we’ve done,” Kreutz said.